ARTICLE I: PURPOSE

 On the initial formation of the SIAG, the SIAM President shall appoint a slate of officers with the approval of the SIAM Council.

 Section 2.
-The SIAG Chair shall preside at the meetings of the SIAG, coordinate the annual report to the SIAM Council, and represent the SIAG at meetings of the SIAG Chairs.
+The SIAG chairperson shall preside at the meetings of the SIAG, coordinate the completion of the bi-annual charter report to the SIAM Council, and represent the SIAG at meetings of the SIAG Chairs.
 In the absence of the Chair, the line of succession is the Vice-Chair, Secretary, and Program Director.

 Section 3.
-The Secretary of the SIAG shall keep a record of the affairs of the SIAG, handle correspondence, and submit the reports of SIAG activities required in ARTICLE VI.
+The secretary of the SIAG shall keep a record of the affairs of the SIAG.

 The Secretary is responsible for the production and distribution of SIAG newsletters and for insuring that the information about the SIAG on the SIAM website is correct.